But most of my clients are eCommerce vendors in the B2C space (Business to Consumer).

 Clearly, mob invasion isn’t ideal.
 To avoid the Mob Effect, let’s look at an example of a SPAG.

-Naming Your SPAGs
+Naming your SPAGs

-The two strongest identifiers for your products are the name and item ID.
+The two strongest product-level identifiers are

 Benefits of SPAGs

-Creating SPAGs can provide a clearer picture of the search terms each of your products trigger and the revenue associated with those search terms by product.
+Creating SPAGs makes it easy to see the search terms each of your products trigger and the revenue associated with those search terms by product.

-By optimizing your product data around your Shopping campaign’s most profitable search terms, you start to overcome the most difficult aspect of Shopping campaigns: the fact that you can’t target keywords in Google Shopping.
+When you optimize your product data around your shopping campaign’s most profitable search terms, you overcome the most difficult part of Shopping campaigns: the fact that you can’t target keywords in Google Shopping.